-Dramatic volcanic peaks and lush tropical wilderness, with a French identity and a rich melting pot of cultures, beautiful La Réunion is quite unlike its neighbours.
+Dramatic volcanic peaks and lush tropical wilderness, with a French identity and a rich melting pot of cultures, beautiful La Réunion – a relative geological youngster – is quite unlike its neighbours.
 In fact it’s more like a glorious scaled down Hawaii or an epic real-life Jurassic Park backdrop.
-There’s still the chance to relax in coastal hotels, but with scenery so wonderfully diverse, you’ll want to get out and about to explore.
+There’s still the chance to relax in coastal hotels, but with scenery so wonderfully diverse, you’ll want to get out and explore.

-- The perfect accompaniment to a stay in Mauritius, combining rugged and adventurous landscapes with beautiful beaches
+- The perfect pre-stay to a beach holiday in Mauritius, combining rugged and adventurous landscapes with beautiful beaches

 - From epic mountain peaks to volcanoes, canyons and cascading waterfalls, the scenery is simply stunning